ibm-cloud-docs/mas-ms/limitations-exclusions.md

 ## 3rd Party Applications
 {: #3rd-party-applications}

-Maximo Application Suite Managed Services will not host or support any 3rd party applications.
-3rd Party applications hosted outside the MAS-MS environment can be integrated to applications with the Suite provided they follow standard integration protocols.
+Maximo Application Suite Dedicated will not host or support any 3rd party applications.
+3rd Party applications hosted outside the MAS-Dedicated environment can be integrated to applications with the Suite provided they follow standard integration protocols.

 ## Access
 {: #access}